rmwoods/beer.ai/docs/_posts/2020-11-02-welcome-to-compubeer.md

 As a brewer, you might see a recipe written down [like this](https://sierranevada.com/blog/pale-ale-homebrew-recipe/).
 There are some important measured quantites - fermentables and hops being the most obvious.
 There are also important ingredients whose quantities are up to the brewer, such as yeast or clarifying agents.
 There are also particulars such as fermentation temperature, pitch rate, aging schedule, target water composition, and other details.

 BeerXML files can contain [plenty of these details](http://www.beerxml.com/beerxml.htm).
 However, only a small subset of tags are actually required, and we've found that different websites include different sets of information.
-Brewtoad and Brewer's Friend recipes usually have at least the following tags:
+These are the tags in common between Brewtoad and Brewer's Friend.

 |:---:|---|:---:|---|
 | **Style** | ABV\_MAX | **Recipe** | BATCH\_SIZE |